 Typically there are no baggage limits on cruise lines.
 But in a tiny cabin and with a limited schedule, paring down will simplify your life and help you focus on your cruise experience.

 Bring separates that are easy to mix and match instead of single outfits.
-Pack your bathing suit in your carry-on so you can hit the deck chairs straight away on disembarkation day, and go for shoes that can serve double-duty, like stylish orthopedic sandals or closed-toed shoes rather than flip flops and dress shoes.
+Pack your bathing suit in your carry-on so you can hit the deck chairs immediately on disembarkation day, and go for shoes that can serve double-duty, like stylish orthopedic sandals or closed-toed shoes rather than flip flops and dress shoes.

 Keep your cabin tidy and useful

 Speaking of making your life easier, there are a handful of gadgets that will help maximize cabin space.
 Keep your cabin neat with a hanging, rollable toiletry bag and travel pill organizer.
-Don’t worry about a converter — most cruise ships are outfitted with 120v power outlets — but outlets are usually limited, so bring along a multiport USB hub.

 Don’t disregard those touristy spots